ePages-de/epages-docs/_posts/2017/2017-03-28-microxchg-2017-microservices-conference.md

 As you can watch all recordings online I will only give a summary of one single talk that impressed me the most.

 The [talk](https://www.youtube.com/watch?v=G7A6ftCbVQY) of [Will Tran](http://twitter.com/fivetenwill) from Pivotal was all about getting Microservices secure.
-His idea is to have one token to rule them all.
+His idea is to use nested, single use JWT tokens instead of having "one token rule them all".
 The project uses [JOSE](http://connect2id.com/products/nimbus-jose-jwt) and trusted service registries.

-If you are interested in this new endeavor explore the [source code](https://github.com/william-tran/microxchg2017) and [slides](https://docs.google.com/presentation/d/1gmMlvBW8JNGGo0rY_CnMt6qRYGCGVfQCvevkxVYhXWs/edit#slide=id.g20cc451819_0_3322) and please support his project so that he can make the next steps at Pivotal.
+If you are interested in this new endeavor explore the [source code](https://github.com/william-tran/microxchg2017) and [slides](https://docs.google.com/presentation/d/1gmMlvBW8JNGGo0rY_CnMt6qRYGCGVfQCvevkxVYhXWs/edit#slide=id.g20cc451819_0_3322).

+Will has in the meantime left Pivotal to work at [autonomic.ai](http://autonomic.ai/) with other former Pivotal employees.
+Still he plans to gather more feedback and interest at [IIW24 - Internet Identity Workshop](http://www.internetidentityworkshop.com/) in the hope that others can contribute to the implementation.
-This would allow Will to allocate development time so that this interesting new Spring project could take-off.
+This would allow further development so that maybe in the future the project might get more support by Pivotal.

 ## Wrap-up